vuejs/router/packages/docs/guide/essentials/route-matching-syntax.md

 ]
 ```

-But in some scenarios we don't want to add that static section `/o``/p`.
-However, `orderId` is always a number while `productName` can be anything, so we can specify a custom regex for a param in parentheses:
+But in some scenarios, we don't want to add that static section `/o` or `/p`.
+However, `orderId` is always a number while `productName` can be anything so we can specify a custom regex for a param in parentheses:

 ```js
 const routes = [